 Making some Easting at last.

 We tacked South East against a stiff Easterly working our way in to the Bight.
-Leaving late in the season was a plan to ride only gentle Westerly winds, well it was a plan.
+Leaving late in the season had us arrive in Albany close to the 1st day of Winter.
+I thought we may get more Westerly winds, well it was a plan.
 As they say every plan is great until you step off and you then need to change it.
 I like to think it was Jack just mixing it up for us.

 Motoring through the port